ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/sessioncache.md

 services.ReplaceLifetime<IMemoryCache>(ServiceLifetime.Scoped);
 ```

 Remove the above line and rerun all tests to see them pass again.

 Remember!
-All scoped services reset their state for each test.
+All scoped services reset their state after each test.
 The cache ones are not an exception.

 Now, we are going to write three tests against the **"Index"** action in the **"HomeController"**: